zuplo/docs/docs/articles/step-1-setup-basic-gateway.md

 ![Policy Configuration](https://cdn.zuplo.com/assets/e29a3c79-aeee-48e9-8c40-d1131c10f33a.png)

-Save you changes to `routes.oas.json`.
+Save your changes to `routes.oas.json`.

 Head over to the Environment Variables screen in settings and click **Add new variable**.